 3. WHAT INFORMATION DOES BAYER COLLECT AND HOLD?

-- Dealings with Bayer such as product enquiries and complaints and medical enquiries.
+• Dealings with Bayer such as product enquiries and complaints, product promotional activities

-- Practice and/or business information including Bayer product usage;
+• Practice and/or business information including where applicable interest in Bayer products and usage;

-- Dealings with Bayer in respect of medical enquiries, adverse event reporting, clinical trial involvement, details of sales representative appointments and pharmaceutical company sponsored programs such as seminars and meetings.
+• Dealings with Bayer in respect of medical enquiries, adverse event reporting, product complaints, clinical trial involvement, details of sales representative appointments;

 4. HOW WILL BAYER COLLECT AND HOLD YOUR PERSONAL INFORMATION?